bisdk/openhab-addons/bundles/org.openhab.binding.bisecuregateway/README.md

 ### Docker

-For auto discovery to work, aou will need to set the network mode to _host_
+For auto discovery to work, you will need to set the network mode to _host_

 ## Thing Configuration